- What about shipping?

 A: Yes, you will receive a tracking number on the day that we ship your item; it will be emailed to you directly by carrier, so it is important that you are not spam-blocking email sent from the carrier’s tracking system.
 All US-bound parcels ship UPS; some overseas-bound parcels optionally are offered with USPS Express Mail International.
 UPS recipients also receive a second auto-notify email from UPS after delivery.

-Please be sure that you are not blocking mail sent from these addresses:
+Please be sure that you are not blocking mail sent from:

 Q: Who is UPS?
 Who is USPS?